Legionnaire (film): Canceled TV series

-Prior to the film's cable debut, the producer, Edward R. Pressman, voiced his intentions to turn Legionnaire into a franchise that would include a weekly hour-long action/adventure series in which Van Damme would participate as co-executive producer and guest star in a number of episodes.
-The series was to be financed by Quinta Communications, a French television company owned by Germany's Kirch Group, Italy's Mediaset, and Kingdom Holdings (the entertainment investment company of Saudi Prince Al Waleed Ben Talal).
+Prior to the film's cable debut, Pressman voiced his intentions to turn Legionnaire into a franchise that would include a weekly hour-long action/adventure series in which Van Damme would participate as co-executive producer and guest star in a number of episodes.
+The series was to be financed by Quinta Communications, a French television company owned by Germany's Kirch Group, Italy's Mediaset and Kingdom Holding Company, the entertainment investment company of Saudi Prince Al Waleed bin Talal Al Saud.
 Unlike the film, the series was to be set in contemporary times.